Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Extension Field: 16 bits.
 : This field is message specific extension related to Handshake Type field.
-  The value must be set to 0 except for the following cases.
+  The value MUST be set to 0 except for the following cases.

   (1) If the handshake control packet is the INDUCTION message, this field is sent back by the Listener.